Why Sell with Divine Consign?

 Time: Precious.
 Flying.
 Never enough.

 Divine Consign – Most of your time will be spent prepping, entering, and tagging the items you will consign.
 Once you’ve done those things it’s just a matter of dropping your items off, and then we do the rest.
-You sit back and wait for your check to arrive, usually within days of the end of the sale.
+You sit back and wait for your check to arrive, usually within two days of the end of the sale.
 Did you know?
 At the end of a sale, most consignors don’t come back for pick-up because they’ve either marked everything leftover to be donated OR they realize it isn’t worth their time to make the drive to pick up what little they have left over.

 Craigslist or Facebook Buy/Sell/Trade groups – You’ll need to spend time researching the “rules” of selling.
 And each online group is different so now you’re having to remember which group has which rules.
 Some will limit how many items you can sell, others limit how many times you can post.
 Posting is only the beginning.
 You are responsible for all the communication, possible haggling, and the follow-up that occurs with potential buyers.
 Is this worth your time?